 Are you struggling to create a branding strategy that works?
-If so, the following five tips will help you find the path to developing a successful brand identity.
+If so, the following five quick tips for effective brand building will help you find the path to developing a successful brand identity.

 5 Quick Tips for Effective Brand Building